olez961/myVimConfiguration/README.md

 By follow the auto-config tutor below, you'll be able to auto config your vim like this repo.

-Something rediculous is that I now realize that I should put this repo in the gitee, interesting.
+Something rediculous is that I now realize that I should put this repo in gitee, interesting.

 ## The plug management